ANXIETY AND SUBSTANCE ABUSE

 During detox, symptoms of anxiety are carefully monitored and managed with medications by our compassionate, expert team at Bluff.
 We help people get through those first few days when alcohol and drugs are leaving their body, keeping them comfortable and making sure they feel safe and supported.

 While in rehab for alcohol and drugs, anxiety disorder treatment continues with the use of medications and psychotherapy.
 Cognitive behavioral therapy (CBT) has been proven effective in relieving symptoms of anxiety disorder.
 CBT helps people change their thinking patterns and reactions to situations that trigger anxiety.

-Holistic therapies such as yoga, meditation, horticulture therapy, art therapy, equine therapy and nature hikes also help to calm thoughts, promote relaxation, and treat anxiety.
+Holistic practices such as yoga, meditation, horticulture, art, equine-assisted therapy and nature hikes also help to calm thoughts, promote relaxation and treat anxiety.
 Finally, an important aspect of treating anxiety disorders and substance use is addressing sleep problems.
 Bluff works with patients to help them overcome insomnia associated with substance use and anxiety.
 Restorative sleep can help people feel more resilient and better able to cope with stress and anxiety.